R2RGEN: Real-to-Real 3D Data Generation for Spatially Generalized Manipulation: Concluding Remark

 \section{Concluding Remark}

 R2RGen introduces a real-to-real 3D data generation framework that generalizes beyond prior pointcloud-based methods such as DemoGen~\cite{xue2025demogen}.
-Specifically, it supports mobile manipulators, raw sensor inputs, arbitrary numbers of objects, and diverse interaction modes, overcoming key limitations of existing approaches.
+Specifically, it supports mobile manipulators, raw sensor inputs, different camera setups, arbitrary numbers of objects and diverse interaction modes, overcoming key limitations of existing approaches.
 With only one human demonstration, our method directly augments the 3D observation as well as the action trajectories to generate large amount of pointcloud-action pairs, which are utilized to train a spatially generalized 3D policy.
-The overall pipeline is carefully designed with user-friendly pre-processing, group-wise augmentation and camera-aware post-processing, which ensures the visual observations are complete and spatial relationships between objects are maintained.
 Extensive experiments on multiple real-world tasks validate the effectiveness of R2RGen.
-We further extend its application to appearance generalization and mobile manipulation scenarios, demonstrating its strong generalizability and potential for broad real-world deployment.
+We further extend its application to different vision foundation models, appearance generalization and mobile manipulation scenarios, demonstrating its strong generalizability and scalability for broad real-world deployment.

-\textbf{Potential Limitations.} Currently, there are two major limitations of R2RGen.
-(1) The RGB-D sensor should be fixed during task execution.
-So R2RGen cannot be applied to source demonstration collected with wrist camera or moving base.
-(2) During pre-processing of source demonstration, we apply a template-based 3D object tracking model~\cite{wen2024foundationpose} to acquire complete object pointclouds for all frames, which only works for rigid objects.
-For non-rigid objects, please refer to Appendix \ref{sec:annotate} for more details.